Cramping in your calves overnight has a number of possible causes.

 “When nerves get pinched or impinged, positional changes at night can cause muscles to go into spasm.

-There are still yet other variables that can cause calf pain or cramping in the middle of the night, though these other causes can also cause symptoms during the day.
+There are still yet other variables that can cause calf pain or cramping in the middle of the night, though these other causes can also cause symptoms during the day as well.

-They are vasculitis, phlebitis, a herniated lumbar disc, potassium deficiency and DVT.
+These variables are vasculitis, phlebitis, potassium deficiency and a DVT.

 DVT, or deep vein thrombosis, is a blood clot that requires immediate medical attention, as it can dislodge and travel to the lungs, causing a fatal pulmonary embolism.